Stuart Piper

-The Stage named him "Star Maker" in their front-page feature, and he was also featured in Broadcast Magazine & in Deadline.

-In 2020, during lockdown he produced Stage & Screen virtual Screen Acting masterclasses online to keep children busy nationwide, which special guest teachers Sheridan Smith and Nicholas Hoult among many others.
-It became the UK's No.1 Online Acting Course during Lockdown 2020.
-Stuart now coaches young and new talent internationally in screen acting and career strategy for leading managements and artists worldwide.
+In 2020, during lockdown he produced virtual Screen Acting masterclasses online to keep children busy nationwide, which special guest teachers Sheridan Smith and Nicholas Hoult among many others.
+Stuart now coaches young and new talent internationally in screen acting and career strategy for leading managements and artists, including youth talent, worldwide.

-Since 2021, he has been based at York St John University and now also consults for brands and influencers on how to grow their brand and digital platforms.

-He was formerly an actor, best known for roles in The Politician's Wife, Plastic Man and Tom's Midnight Garden, in stage musicals Snoopy!
-The Musical, Bugsy Malone, Scrooge, and he recorded the role of Judas in Jesus Christ Superstar at Abbey Road Studios (now on Spotify).
+He was formerly an actor, best known for roles in The Politician's Wife, Plastic Man and Tom's Midnight Garden, in West End musicals Snoopy!
+The Musical, Bugsy Malone, Scrooge, and he recorded the role of Judas in Jesus Christ Superstar at Abbey Road Studios.

-He has a son called Charlie born January 2010 from his earlier marriage to Robyn North.
+He has a son called Charlie Piper born January 2010 from his earlier marriage to Robyn North.